 - Assign a grade reduction on the assignment.

 - Assign a final grade penalty for the course.

 - Other (consult with the Dean of Students/describe on form)

 - Recommend greater sanctions**

-- In the event a case of academic dishonesty is not resolved prior to the deadline for reporting final grades to the registrar, assign a grade Incomplete (“I’) until the appropriate grade can be determined.
+9. In the event a case of academic dishonesty is not resolved prior to the deadline

 Imposing Greater Sanctions

-** If you as the instructor determine that a greater sanction (i.e. probation, suspension or expulsion) should be imposed or if you have previously sanctioned that same student, the situation becomes one of a major offense and must be referred to the Dean of Students within 10 working days to initiate a formal hearing before the Academic Honesty Council.
+** If you, as the instructor determine that a greater sanction (i.e. probation, suspension or expulsion) should be imposed (after the first 10-business day period, step 2), or if the student has previously been officially sanctioned while at UHCL, the situation becomes one of a major offense and must be referred to the Dean of Students to initiate a formal hearing before the Academic Honesty Council.